erco77/scopetext/README-scopetext.txt

         4. Build your app, and set your oscilloscope to monitor the analog output pin.
            Tweak the "Volts" and "Sweep Time" until the text is clear enough to see.
            Some scopes have special modes that improve the text visibility.
+	   Feel free to also adjust the software values:

+	       SCOPETEXT_YMAX          -- usually the highest value the DAC can handle SCOPETEXT_YSCALE        -- usually (YMAX/6)
+	       SCOPETEXT_PIXEL_WIDTH   -- in usecs

     SLOW DACS
     ---------